eriknellessen/Selbstauskunft-in-the-middle/README.md

 ```sh
 rcapache2 restart
 ```
-Then open a page on it, which has .eIDClientCore in its name, for example http://127.0.0.1/start.eIDClientCore.html The eIDClientCore will then be started and the result will be shown as a webpage.
+Then open the page /eIDClientCore on your Apache web server.
+The eIDClientCore will then be started.
+If your first name is "Erik", the secret will be shown.
+If not, the result will be shown as a webpage.

 ##ToDo:
 * Examine possibilities of automating connection establishment from the client